even13/CV/README.md

 *Research Technician*
 - Any experience relevent to software development

-## Hobbies
+## Hobbies and Interests

-Any cool stuff that makes you a super part of a software development team I enjoy choir singing and reading fantasy novels.
+I enjoy choir singing and reading fantasy novels.
+I am passionate about the natural world.